arghasen10/mmDoppler/mmwave_demo_visualizer/README.md

 launcher.exe
 ```
 Finally using this tool you can save mmWave data in your local machine.
 Data will be saved in a txt file in JSON format.

+## Process Collected datasets

+To process the collected raw datsets in `.txt` format, first keep all the files inside `datasets/raw_datasets` directory.
+Also keep the provided script `process_data.py` in the same directory `datasets/raw_datasets`.
+It will process the dataset and will store it in `.pkl` format as pandas dataframe.